DEIS-Project-EU/DDI-Scripting-Tools/Documentation/Deployment Guide/README.md

     Alternatively
     - Drag & drop DDIBuilderHelpers.eol into project

+    The DDIBuilderHelpers.eol operations can be used in a user-defined script by adding
+    ```
+    import "DDIBuilderHelpers.eol";
+    ```
+    to the start of the script.
 4. Create initial DDI model
     An empty DDI model is needed for the user-defined script to work with.
 To create a DDI model, the ODE metamodel from the repository is needed.
     - Right-click on project in Model Explorer